Workshop on Research Objects (RO2018)

 However, many challenges remain as to how to increase Research Object uptake with data providers, researchers, infrastructures, publishers and other stakeholders; credit and tracking metrics; develop supporting tooling; building effective community efforts and the relationship of rich metadata manifests with emerging container platforms.

-- Two 30 minute invited talks
+- Keynotes and invited talks

 - What is a Research Object?